MarioLegenda/blue-dot/README.md

     }

 Remember, *PromiseInterface::getResult()* returns an Entity object.
 That object has a Entity::get() method with which you can access result by column name.
-You can also access is as an plain array.
+You can also access it as a plain array.

 The *Entity* object has a couple of helper methods to filter the results.
 If there are multiple results returned from your statement, you can use *Entity::findBy()* method to filter the result.